*This page is only for Preliminary Rigging – No-tilt version*

 This product can be used by engineers and designers for rapidly generating rigging arrangements for 4-point lift design.
-There are two versions of the product: one with ‘no-tilt’ and other with ‘controlled-tilt’.
+There are two versions of the product: one with ‘no-tilt’ and the other with ‘controlled-tilt’.
 Descriptions below:

 |‘No-tilt’ and ‘No-tilt Plus’ Versions||Version with ‘Controlled-tilt’|

-Work points and simple sling load estimates are calculated for “ideal” preliminary 4-Point, Single Hook lift arrangements where there is no Package “tilt” afterwards.
-It is aimed at fabrication yard engineers and knowledgeable designers who just need some guidance in layout of rigging systems and general sizing of rigging components.
-Estimates of the sling loads are made but detail strength design of padeyes and final selection of rigging components such as shackles and slings require further calculations.
+Work points and simple sling load estimates are calculated for “ideal” preliminary 4-Point, Single Hook lift arrangements where there is no Package “tilt” afterward.
+It is aimed at fabrication yard engineers and knowledgeable designers who just need some guidance in the layout of rigging systems and general sizing of rigging components.
+Estimates of the sling loads are made but detailed strength design of padeyes and final selection of rigging components such as shackles and slings require further calculations.
 These latter calculations may be performed using App “Four point lift – DNV“.
 Design calculations for padeye design may also be performed using App “Pad-eye design app“.
 (Both of these latter Apps are available through “TheNavalArch.com” ).

 No-tilt Plus Version

 No-tilt version also has an advanced version called ‘No-tilt Plus’ which does everything which the no-tilt version does.
 In addition, input data for rigging arrangement “sub-models” for structural analysis programs SACS and StaadPro may be extracted to Windows text files that can be read by these analysis programs.
 Complimenting the sub-models,